For love, brave knights might slay a dragon down

-Or damsels slake of venom at love’s loss;
+And damsels slake of venom at love’s loss,

 What essence rules with such majestic power?

-While seeming to embrace for but an hour,
+To sojourn and embrace for but an hour—

-All utter worth there pledged, yet for what gain?
+All utter worth there pledged but for what gain?

 © Loubert S Suddaby.
 All Rights Reserved.